top of page

 Masters Students

-Maayan Zadok completed her BA in the Jewish History and General History department at BGU and is now an MA research student at JEWTACT.
-Her thesis will focus on Yiddish translations of literature in the eighteenth century.
+Maayan Zadok is an MA research student at JEWTACT.
+She completed her BA in the Jewish History and General History department at BGU.
+Her thesis will focus on the first Yiddish translation "Arabian Nights" published in the early eighteenth century.
+Maayan is also a member of the SYLFF Association.

 Alumni